dataliquid/commons-xml/README.md

 }
 ```

 This example demonstrates the usage of the `DomUtils` class to create an XML document, add a root element and a child element to it.
-Then, it retrieves and prints the text content of the child element.
+Then, it retrieves the xml as string and print it out.

 Please note that you need to add the `commons-xml` library to your project in order to use the `DomUtils` class.